 - Relationships can be hard.

-- Communication tools.
-Learn to speak to your partner in a kind and compassionate way.
-Acquire the skill of presence rather than withdrawing, calmness rather than damaging emotional reactivity.
-Learn how to navigate through conflict – because it will come up.
+- Healthy Communication Learn to speak to your partner in a kind and compassionate way.
+Acquire the skill of presence rather than withdrawing, calmness rather than emotional reactivity.
+Listening and validation skills are critical in getting through tough conversation.

-- An understanding of emotional safety.
-Think of what it will take for you and your partner to feel confident in knowing you are the “port in the other’s storm.”
+- Emotional Safety Think of what it will take for you and your partner to feel confident in knowing you are the “port in the other’s storm.”
 A securely attached couple feels prioritized, validated, respected and generally “safe” with each other.
 There are many things that can derail emotional safety in a relationship.
-Learn what it is – and how to assess whether it’s fully there between you.
+Learn what it means for each of you.

-- Relationship balance.
-The “you, me and we” of your relationship are like two overlapping circles.
+- Relationship Balance The “you, me and we” of your relationship are like two overlapping circles.
 Many people find satisfaction with attention paid to all three aspects.
-Problems can arise for couples when there are different expectation around what this balance looks like.
+Problems can arise for couples when there are different expectations around what this balance looks like.
 Understand where you’re both coming from and be ready to possibly compromise.

-- Tools to handle family of origin wounds.
-Old emotional injuries stemming from parents/primary caregivers often show themselves later in intimate relationships.
+- Family of Origin Wounds Old emotional injuries stemming from parents/primary caregivers often show themselves later in intimate relationships.
 Issues of trust, self worth and other unhelpful belief systems born from negative experiences can impact how you operate with your partner.
 Unpack your baggage and take a look at it.
 Be aware of any vulnerabilities you or your partner come with.
-Have compassion for your wounds.
+Practice compassion for your wounds and theirs.